-In honor of the 167th birthday of San Mateo County, the Historical Association will hold the third annual “Happy San Mateo County Day.”
-The theme of this year’s birthday party is the Aughts (decade of 1900-1909).
+In honor of the 168th birthday of San Mateo County, the Historical Association will hold the fourth annual “Happy San Mateo County Day.”
+The theme of this year’s birthday party is the 1940s.
 The event will feature craft activities and games of the era.

 Hands-On Activities